Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/SqlQueryMonitoring.md

 For non-HTML endpoints (for example plain text sample actions), you can:

 - Disable HTML validation for the test and navigate directly, then use `AssertSqlQueryMonitoringAsync()`.
-- Keep HTML validation enabled, trigger the endpoint via `HttpClient`, then use `AssertSqlQueryMonitoringForRequestAsync(path, method)`.

 ## Per-Page Thresholds